 In the final tally, “Caddyshack II” stinks because it is just miserable filmmaking and all the actors probably wore bags over their heads if they even chose to attend the premiere.
 An especially big thanks for this one, Allan (insert triple sarcasm icon here).

-“Caddyshack II” was a flat tire at the box office (and won several “worst” awards), at No. 82 at U.S. theaters by making only $11.7 million, according to Box Office Mojo.
+“Caddyshack II” was a flat tire at the box office in 1988 (and won several “worst” awards).
+It came in at No. 82 at U.S. theaters by making only $11.7 million, according to Box Office Mojo.
 It was made on a budget of $20 million, according to Wiki.
 The No. 1 film of the year was “Rain Man” with Dustin Hoffman and Tom Cruise with $172.8 million.
-In comparison, the original “Caddyshack” did $39.8 million (in eight-years-earlier dollars) and, as an unknown “youth film,” was 17th at the box office in 1980.
+In comparison, the original “Caddyshack” did $39.8 million (in eight-years-earlier dollars) and, as an unknown “youth film,” was 17th at the box office in 1988.
 Here are the films from 1988 that I’ve reviewed for this blog:

-- “Betrayed” (solid drama) – click here for my review
+- “Die Hard” (great action) – click here for my review

 - “Johnny Be Good” (crap) – click here for my review